0xjei/SawChain/README.md

 # Contributions
 Keep in mind that this work is a Proof of Concept (PoC) application.
 The project guidelines are defined according to a previous study which aim was to strengthened food supply-chains with blockchain technology ([paper](https://bit.ly/36OYrvn)).
-The repo contains the contents of the paper which are the definition of each state entity, the TP logic and its tests.
+The repo contains the definition of each state entity, the TP logic and its tests as reported in the paper.
 If you would like to interact with the blockchain, you can use simple calls to Sawtooth's standard REST API module from any type of client.

 This project is NOT production ready by any means.